What's Working in Endurance Sport Training for Everyday Cyclists and Runners Simple Endurance Coaching Blog

 By progressively overloading the body and then allowing for adequate recovery, periodization prevents stagnation and promotes continuous improvement.

-You push, then recover
+You push, then recover.

 It helps athletes adapt to the increasing demands of the sport and avoid overtraining.